Elith-eno/.github/profile/README.md

-## Hi there 👋

-Hey!
-We're Elith.
+## Hey, we're Elith.

 We're on a journey to make life less miserable for London.
+More to come soon.